-Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tourist guide in Warsaw and the rest of Poland.
+Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland.
 Phone: +48 600 43 53 83

 Dansk version

-5 hours in Kraków
+5 hours with guide in Kraków

 English speaking city guide in Kraków – an active day in Kraków with Rynek, Wawel (Royal stronghold), the Jewish Quarter, Kazimierz and the Old Town Park.